-FY21 \$82,500 funded project that was previously listed as a FY20 project but is recommended to be moved out one year as the turnover in the Resident Relations Manager/Human Resources Coordinator position resulted in loss momentum in the research of cost and options.
+FY21 \$82,500 funded project that was previously listed as a FY20 project but is recommended to be moved out one year as the turnover in the Resident Relations Manager/Human Resources Coordinator position resulted in lost momentum in the research of cost and options.
 This initiative would provide each BBRD badge holder with a new smart card badge that would be scanned at select locations (pools and Pro Shop) versus the current use of a cumbersome paper "suspension" list.
 Staff would be able to deactivate access for specific cards if a badge holder is added to the suspension list.
-The use of scanning stations would augment, but not replace Pool Hosts at the pools.
+The use of scanning stations would augment but not replace Pool Hosts at the pools.
 The listed cost is based on a quote from the current vendor who installed the electronic access gates at the RV Storage lots.
-Additionally, an annual maintenance cost of \$3,120 would be incurred for the four readers and blank card would cost \$5.70 each (12,000 cards are included in the FY21 cost).
+Additionally, an annual maintenance cost of \$3,120 would be incurred for the four readers and a blank card would cost \$5.70 each (12,000 cards are included in the FY21 cost).
 If this project remains funded, staff will seek additional quotes to ensure BBRD obtains the best product for the lowest cost.

 \$25,000 each fiscal year.
-Budget is used as needed and accrued year-to-year for larger projects.
-The FY20 Budget is shown as being fully expended so the reader can easily understand future funding levels.
+The budget is used as needed and accrued year-to-year for larger projects.